 Pre-K Students Benefit from Best in Class Program

 The North Dakota Department of Human Services (DHS) has introduced a pilot program designed to serve children and families in the year before they enter kindergarten.
 The Best in Class Grant program is built on over 20 years of research from similar programs across the country.

 In 2015, the North Dakota Department of Public Instruction decided to develop more authentic materials for Native American studies.
 Because Native American students represent the highest minority population in our state, ten percent of K-12 enrollment, the resources needed to be unique to North Dakota.
-DPI brought together tribal elders from across North Dakota in the spring of 2015.
+NDDPI brought together tribal elders from across North Dakota in the spring of 2015.
 They shared their wealth of knowledge and helped to develop the North Dakota Native American Essential Understandings (NDNAEU) that would form the basis for lesson and resource development.